migae/lab.clj.appengine/README.md

 to which the `service` method of the servlet can forward calls.
-The brute force way to do this is `(defn -service [this rqst resp] ...)`, (see the source of `echo.clj`), but fortunately `ring` provides a `defservice` macro that makes this very easy.
+The brute force way to do this is `(defn -service [this rqst resp] ...)`, (see the source of `echo.clj`), but fortunately `ring` provides a `defservice` macro that makes this much easier.

 So the way it works is roughly: